 Well that was weevely for you.
 Hope that was helpful.

-Good morning everybody.
-In Part 1 of this series, we saw how one of the most popular shells can be used to hack a website.
+Hello Aspiring Hackers.
+In this howto, we will learn about Webshells provided by default in Kali Linux.
+In a previous article , we saw how one of the most popular shells can be used to hack a website.
 However popularity has its own disadvantages, at the least in the field of cyber security.
 The C99 php shell is very well known among the antivirus.
 Any common antivirus will easily detect it as malware.
 Although it is unlikely that web servers will be installed with antivirus, still it is good to stay one step ahead.
 So today we will see some of the least popular but still effective web shells.

 As the name clearly tells, the functioning of this shell is very simple.
 It is used to execute some commands on the target web server.
 Let us go to the shell’s link after uploading and execute the “net user” command as shown below.
 As already used in Part 1, this command gives us all the users present on the Window’s system.